How to Respond to I-485 RFE: Common Requests and Strategy 2026

 • Decision pending receipt of requested evidence

 What RFE is NOT: Not approval.
 Not denial.
 Not an interview waiver.
 Not a case closure.
 RFE simply means more evidence is required before adjudication.
+The notice usually lists the missing documents, explains why some submissions are insufficient, specifies the requested evidence, and provides response instructions and a deadline.

 Critical understanding: RFE represents a second chance to strengthen the case.
 A proper response can convert an uncertain case into approval.
 Poor response or non-response typically results in denial.
+USCIS rarely sends a second RFE, so an unsatisfactory first response often leads to denial.

 Why Does USCIS Issue I-485 RFEs?